-Everyone likes to talk about how terrible 2020 is like they can contain the bad to this one year.
-The fact, though, is that 2021 will almost certainly bring more of the same.
+Everyone liked to talk about how terrible 2020 was, like they could contain the bad to that one year.
+For many, though, 2021 has not been any better.

-We shouldn’t expect an end to shutdowns or restrictions in 2021, at least not in the first or early second quarter.
-And that means ecommerce in 2021 will look a lot like ecommerce in 2020.
+We shouldn’t expect a true end to shutdowns or restrictions in 2021, even if things open up during the summer.
+And that means ecommerce in 2021 will continue to look a lot like ecommerce in 2020.

-3 Ways to Prepare for Ecommerce in 2021
+3 Ways to Thrive in Ecommerce in 2021

 Whether your business has faced boom or bust, it will likely continue to see the same high or low demand it has seen so far.
 That means your survival depends on adapting to these changes rather than hanging on and praying for things to go back to normal.

 If you’re reading this in preparation for Black Friday, see our guide to Black Friday 2020.
 The recommendations there will help just as much in the 2021 holiday season.

 The worst thing you can do in 2021 is get tunnel vision.
 There will never be a more important time to expand your business, especially if you are struggling.